bihealth/WiPP/README.md

 Complete log: <$path to snakemake log file>
 ```

+<a name="correctness-install-test"></a>
-### Confirming correctness of installation test results
+### Confirming correctness of results
-To confirm your results are correct, run the following commands to identify any differences between your output and the expected results:
+To confirm the final results you've generated in `installation_test/` are correct, run the following commands to identify any differences
+between your output and the expected results:
 ```
 diff 04_Final_results/all__final.csv expected_output/all__final.csv
 diff 04_Final_results/all__final.msp expected_output/all__final.msp